Tahir001/website/_pages/portfolio.md

 location: "Toronto, Canada"
 ---

-The following page showcases some of my projects in the field of AI and ML.
+The following page showcases some of my papers and projects worked on by me over the last few years.

 <style>
     body {
         font-family: 'Arial', sans-serif;